-The circular route inside the nature reserve takes around two hours and feels like walking straight into the jungle, with occasional stairs.
-Along the way, you might spot black parrots, blue pigeons, black snails, lots of geckos or vanilla orchids.
+The nature reserve’s circular route takes around two hours and feels like walking straight into the jungle, with occasional stairs.
+Along the way, you might spot black parrots, blue pigeons, black snails, lots of geckos, or vanilla orchids.
 All paths are well marked with signs and explanations.
-Unfortunately, we didn’t get the chance to spot the black parrot as it is very rare.
+Unfortunately, we didn’t get the chance to spot the black parrot as it is rare.

-Fond Ferdinand, the second nature reserve of Praslin Island, it was opened in 2013, and it is a great alternative to Vallée de Mai Nature Reserve.
+Fond Ferdinand, the second nature reserve of Praslin Island, was opened in 2013, and it is a great alternative to Vallée de Mai Nature Reserve.
 Not to mention cheaper.
-The reserve is entirely worth visiting, being six times larger than Vallée de Mai and easy to reach by bus or car.
-It is located near Anse Marie-Louise beach where you can spend the rest of the day after visiting Fond Ferdinand.
-There are only four tours daily (the last leaves at 1 pm) and a personal guide is always included.
+The reserve is entirely worth visiting, six times larger than Vallée de Mai, and easy to reach by bus or car.
+It is located near Anse Marie-Louise beach, where you can spend the rest of the day after visiting Fond Ferdinand.
+There are only four tours daily (the last leaves at 1 pm), and a personal guide is always included.
 You will learn more about the famous Coco de Mer, the black parrot or the dutch bird.
 The tour takes about two to three hours, and you’ll have to climb more than 600 steps.
-Getting to the top is quite challenging but you will be rewarded with incredible views over Baie St. Anne and all the neighbouring islands.
+Getting to the top is quite challenging, but you will be rewarded with incredible views over Baie St. Anne and all the neighboring islands.

-Curieuse Island is a small island close to the north coast of Praslin, home to the giant Aldabra tortoises which roam around freely.
+Curieuse Island is a small island close to Praslin’s north coast, home to the giant Aldabra tortoises, which roam around freely.

 A half-day trip to Curieuse Island should cost around €65, $71/pp– €30, $33 for the boat, €15, $16.5 for the entrance fee, €20, $21.5 for the BBQ.